carboncopies/BrainGenix-ERS/README.md

 ## Windows:

+  At this time, we're not working on native Windows builds since we are working on cross-compiling for Windows platforms from Linux.
+This will allow us to simplify our build infrastructure significantly.
+Therefore, ***the following section is out of date and may not work!***

   Since we don't develop on Windows, builds aren't guarenteed to work.
 With that said, they *should* work most of the time.

-  **Note: Having windows set to a non english language seems to break includes for some reason.** We really wish that this wasn't an issue but it seems to be a problem for whatever reason.
+  **Note: Having windows set to a non english language seems to break C++ includes for some reason.** We really wish that this wasn't an issue but it seems to be a problem for whatever reason (thanks Microsoft!).
 Apologies for the inconvenience.

   - Open Visual Stuido 2019 (Has to be this version)
   - Install python 3.9.5 (needed to link with the interpreter, embeddable version already included in project tree, also restart your machine after installing to avoid issues) (If just installing, make sure to restart after to make it show up in visual studio)